Sod & Stubble

 Sod & Stubble is a 2025 American western drama film directed and written by Ken Spurgeon.
 The film follows the adversities of a family pioneering on the plains of Kansas.
+It is based on the 1936 nonfiction book of the same name, written by John Ise, the son of the main protagonists.

 The film premiered at the Orpheum Theater on March 28, 2025, and was released in the United States on April 18, 2025.

 Premise

 The adventures and adversities of a family pioneering on the plains of Kansas.